leobellap/2024-US-presidential-election-research/README.md

 ## Main packages :wrench:

-- Praw: to load data from Reddit
+- PRAW: to load data from Reddit
+- re: to clean data from noise using regular expressions
-- SpaCy: to tokenize texts
+- spaCy: to remove stopwords from a dataset
+- pandas: to convert the dataset to a dataframe
 - SentenceTransformers: to create text embeddings
+- cuML: to reduce dimensions and cluster embeddings with the power of GPU
+- seaborn: to visualise data distribution
-- BERTopic: to reduce dimensions, cluster and extract topics from the data
+- BERTopic: to extract topics from the data

 ## CI-CD with GitHub Actions :package: